SubareeshKrishnan/CDR-Data-Analysis/README.md

 Also show the records in the form of tabular data.
 * UI should have a Device Data Analytics and Service Data Analytics (Interactive Visualisation) to generate a Pie Chart.
+* We would be going to use Agile Methodology.

 My [LinkedIn](https://www.linkedin.com/in/subareesh-krishnan-582968a1/)